How To Make A Mixtape & Get Hired As A DJ – DJ City 2024 Guide

 Length Of Your Mixtape

 Before you get into the nitty-gritty planning of your mixtape, you’ll need to decide on the length of your mix.
-When it comes to mixtapes, there’s no set length that your mix should adhere to.
-Traditionally, the industry-standard tends to range from half an hour to an hour.
-Though this may differ if you’ve been given a specific length by a podcast you’re guest mixing on or if you’re planning on recording your entire nightclub set.
+There’s no set length that your mix should adhere to.
+Traditionally, the industry standard tends to range from half an hour to an hour so consider that rather than trying to produce as many songs as possible.
+However, this may differ if you’ve been given a specific length by a podcast you’re guest mixing music on or if you’re planning on recording your entire nightclub set.

 Study The Pros

-The best way to make a mixtape that rivals the pros is to study them.
-Jump onto YouTube, and you’ll find hundreds if not thousands, of DJ Performances.
-Giving you an inside perspective into the mix techniques of your favourite DJs, so you can analyze their tricks, and how they present their mixes.
-As a result, you’ve got the perfect resource where you can learn new tricks, and then integrate them into your DJ set with your own spin on it.
+The best way to learn how to make a mixtape and produce more songs that rival the pros is to study them.
+Jump onto YouTube, and you’ll find hundreds, if not thousands, of DJ performances/songs.
+Gives you an inside perspective into the mix techniques of your favourite DJs, so you can analyze their tricks, and how they present their mixes.
+As a result, you’ve got the perfect resource where you can learn new music tricks, and then integrate them into your DJ set with your spin on it.

-Whether it’s as simple as the way you blend your songs together, or more advanced concepts you might not be familiar with like mixing in key.
+Whether it’s as simple as the way you blend your songs, or more advanced concepts you might not be familiar with like mixing in key.

-A good place to start is the In The Lab YouTube series by MixMag.
+A good place to start for your mixtape list is the In The Lab YouTube series by MixMag.

 Plan Your Mixtape

-The lesser DJ is likely to finalize their songs on a whim, then haphazardly mix them together one after another.
+The lesser DJ is likely to finalise their music and songs on a whim, then haphazardly mix them one after another.
 As a result, you’ve got a mixtape that’s incoherent, shows no progression or balance, and simply falls short.
 And although thorough planning might add substantial amounts of time when it comes to putting your mixtape together.
 It will all be worth it in the end when it becomes the reason you get hired for your next gig!

 So, grab a pad and a pen – or open up a blank document, and start planning.
-Now’s the time to finalize your song list, track order, transitions, and how you’re going to mix them together.
-Be brutal, you might have to end up cutting one of your beloved songs from the mix if it doesn’t fit with the progression of your mixtape.
-Because you don’t want an hour’s worth of “warm-up” songs, just as you don’t want an hour full of club anthems that never show any balance.
+Now’s the time to finalise your songs, track order, transitions, and how you’re going to mix them.
+Be brutal; You might have to end up cutting one of your beloved songs from the mix if it doesn’t fit with the progression of your mixtape.
+You don’t want an hour’s worth of “warm-up” songs, just as you don’t want an hour full of club anthems that never show any balance.

 Transitions

-Traditionally, Dance DJ’s tend to resort to beatmatching, Hip Hop DJ’s resort to hard cuts and Radio DJs tend to simply fade out.
-While it is possible to make a top-notch mixtape that relies solely on beatmatching transitions; using a combination of mixing techniques and transitions can help you blend certain tracks together that may not have otherwise fit.
-Especially if your mixtape consists of a mixed-bag, genre-wise.
-However, there are times when the seamless beat matching technique is going to give you the best result throughout the mix.
-Particularly if you’re solely playing a single genre.
+Traditionally, Dance DJs tend to resort to beatmatching, hip-hop DJs resort to hard cuts and Radio DJs tend to simply fade out.
+While it is possible to make a top-notch mixtape that relies solely on beatmatching transitions, using a combination of mixing techniques and transitions can help you blend certain tracks that may not have otherwise fit.
+Especially if your mixtape consists of a mixed bag genre-wise.
+However, there are times when the seamless beat-matching technique is going to give you the best result throughout the mix.
+Particularly if you’re solely playing songs in a single genre.

 Mix in Key

 When recording your mixtape, you might find that some tracks simply don’t work well together.
-They might be the same genre, and the same BPM, but for some reason, they just don’t fit.
-While some DJs possess the innate ability to know exactly which tracks will complement one another; others may find it tirelessly frustrating.
-More often than not, in situations like this, it all boils down to the key of the track.
+They might be the same genre and the same BPM, but for some reason, they just don’t fit.
+While some DJs possess the innate ability to know exactly which tracks will complement one another, others may find it tirelessly frustrating.
+More often than not, in situations like this, it all boils down to the key of the track/song.

-So, unless your goal is to create discord among your tracks – which can definitely work in certain artistic approaches.
-Mixing in key is sure to improve the musicality of your set, and ensure your tracks blend seamlessly together.
+So, unless your goal is to create discord among your tracks – which can work in certain artistic approaches, mixing in the key is sure to improve the musicality of your set, and ensure your tracks blend seamlessly together.

 Looping, Filters, EQ & Effects

-The use of Looping, Filters, EQ, and other effects all comes down to personal preference.
+The use of Looping, Filters, EQ, and other effects in a track all comes down to personal preference.
 Some DJs utilize the aforementioned tools as much as possible to bend the mix to their liking.
-Whereas some DJs opt to avoid using them altogether.
-At the end of the day, its important to develop your own unique style when it comes to effects.
-So whether its heavy fader popping, EQing, or quick overlays; find what works for you, and use your own unique manipulation and mixing techniques in order to separate yourself from other DJs.
+Whereas other DJs opt to avoid using them altogether.
+It’s important to develop your unique style when it comes to effects.
+So whether it’s heavy fader popping, EQing, or quick overlays, find what works for you and use your own unique manipulation and mixing techniques to separate yourself from other DJs.

 Get Your Levels Right

-When you’re at a club and you’re DJing live, you can totally get away with disregarding the levels in your mix.
+When you’re at a club and you’re DJing live, you can get away with disregarding the levels in your music mix.
 People are either too drunk to notice, or they just don’t care.
-But when you’re putting together a mixtape, its a completely different conversation.
-If your listeners are listening through a low volume set of headphones, they’ll quickly notice when those tracks are too quiet.
+But when you’re recording music, it’s a completely different conversation.
+If your listeners are listening through a low-volume set of headphones, they’ll quickly notice when those tracks are too quiet.
 Or worse yet, if they’re listening at an already loud volume; no one wants to blow their eardrums when the next song that comes on is twice as loud.

-So, once you’ve recorded your DJ Set for your mixtape.
+So, once you’re done recording your DJ Set for your mixtape.
 Take the time to open it up in your favourite audio editing software or DAW, carefully listen to your mix over again, and monitor your levels.
 Take notes and then make any volume and EQ adjustments you might need so your mixtape is sonically enjoyable.

 Getting Hired

-There you have it!
-Hopefully, the previous 10 tips have helped you plan and record a mixtape that’s going to set you apart from the crowd.
-But how can you use your new-found mixtape to get you hired?
+Hopefully, the previous 10 tips have helped you make a mixtape that’s going to set you apart from the crowd.
+But how can you use your recording to get you hired?

 Mixtape Name and Artwork

-Something as irrelevant to the way your mix sounds and all the planning and thought you’ve put into it; but almost just as important in getting your mixtape heard, is how you name your mixtape and the artwork you attach to it.
-With the ability to make all the difference in whether someone presses play on your latest release or not.
+While irrelevant to the way your mix sounds and all the planning and thought you’ve put into it almost as important in getting your mixtape heard is how you name your mixtape and the artwork you attach to it.
+It can make all the difference in whether someone presses play on your latest release or not.
 If your artwork doesn’t attract the attention of the listener, they could easily find themselves skipping over what could have been the mixtape that gets you hired.

 Distribution

-By now, you will have recorded your mix, chosen your name, and created your artwork.
+By now, you will have recorded your first song mix, chosen your name, and created your artwork.
 Now, you have to decide how you’re going to distribute your mixtape.
+Spoiler, it’s not with a cassette tape!

-In 2021, the way we listen to music is purely digital.
-Your standard laptop or computer doesn’t even have a disc drive to play CDs.
-So it’s safe to say that burning your mixtapes to a CD is a thing of the past.
-However, choosing to go the CD route can definitely set you apart from the rest.
-With so few DJs burning mixtapes to CDs, it wouldn’t surprise if your mixtape CD ending up playing in the car ride home from the club.
+In 2024, we exclusively use a digital music player.
+Gone are the cassette players and CD player technology of old.
+Your standard laptop or computer doesn’t even have a disc drive to play CDs or a cassette tape.
+So it’s safe to say that burning your favourite music to a CD or using a cassette recorder is a thing of the past.
+However, choosing to go the CD route can set you apart from the rest.
+With so few DJs burning mixtapes to CDs, it wouldn’t be surprising if your mixtape CD ends up playing in the car ride home from the club.

 That being said, online media sharing and streaming sites are where it’s at.
-Uploading your mixtape to several different online platforms only gives your mixtape more chances to be heard.
-So if you haven’t already, set up an account on MixCloud, SoundCloud, and YouTube.
+Uploading your mixtape to several different online platforms only gives your mixtape more chances to be heard and allows the best sound quality possible.
+So, if you haven’t already, set up an account on MixCloud, SoundCloud, and YouTube.
 These are all popular and great places to get started.

-And if you’ve got connections with club promoters and potential clients; it’s never been easier to get your mixtape in front of the right people.
-And likewise, it’s never been easier for them to listen to it within seconds through a simple click of a button.
+And if you’ve got connections with club promoters and potential clients; it’s never been easier to get your album or track in front of the right people.
+Likewise, it’s never been easier for them to listen to it within seconds through a simple click of a button.

-Another form of distribution that has enormous potential in getting your mixtape heard, and potentially hired is podcasts.
+Another form of distribution that has enormous potential in getting your mixtapes heard, and potentially hired is podcasts.

 Podcasts